bhatiadivij/bhatiadivij/README.md

 👋 Hi, I’m Divij (@bhatiadivij)

 I love bringing ideas to life.
-Currently, I'm a software developer at Amazon and I work on solving cutting edge NP-Hard problems.
+Currently, I'm a software developer at Amazon.

 Being an avid learner, I love exploring new technologies which help me to build better software with clean, efficient and scalable code.
 Adding to that, I am a firm believer of experiential learning and I'm always open to working with people who bring out the best in me.
 Apart from work, I am a hobbyist photographer.